-Chamartín Bamff has no major body of water or flowing river, but a number of historic wetland areas exist and also the potential for re-establishing this far more extensively – particularly with respect to the west to east flowing agricultural ditch which, after centuries of farming, has finally become largely naturalised due to beaver activity..
+Chamartín Bamff has no major body of water or flowing river, but a number of historic wetland areas exist and also the potential for re-establishing those far more extensively – particularly with respect to the west to east flowing agricultural ditch which, after centuries of farming, has become largely naturalised due to recent beaver activity..

 http://iksdome.com/past-events/2015-past-events/revival-2015 Indeed, the main pond has a significantly large dam to the west; actually a collaboration between an artificial barrage and beaver constructions (also with two adjacent beaver lodges nearby), which prevents this relatively large body of water from flooding the main drive.
 The overflow from the barrage nevertheless creates a little meandering stream that crosses twice under the front drive before heading towards the gate lodge and eventually joining with the Alyth Burn beyond.

-http://activeimaginations.co.uk/wp-json/oembed/1.0/embed?url=https://activeimaginations.co.uk/2019/09/22/balloon-keepyuppy/ The family of beavers residing at the pond (a pair were introduced specifically here in 2002) have most likely moved on, leaving it to be a spectacular and sculptural region immersed in mystery and inhabited by numerous species of duck, mute swans and as a regular haunt of herons.
+http://activeimaginations.co.uk/wp-json/oembed/1.0/embed?url=https://activeimaginations.co.uk/2019/09/22/balloon-keepyuppy/ The family of beavers residing at the pond (a pair were introduced here in 2002) moved on, leaving it to be a spectacular and sculptural region immersed in mystery and inhabited by numerous species of duck, swans and as a regular haunt of herons.
 Beavers – perhaps descendants of the original family – return here from time to time.

 To the extreme west in an area formerly known as the Gauldswell Bog, the beavers were first introduced by Paul Ramsay in the early 2000s.
 Ten years earlier Ramsay, empowered by vaguely related suggestions from the Forestry Commission, decided to begin the creation of a “wet wood”; a type of habitat that was present there many centuries earlier.
 This became the perfect location to introduce beavers a decade later.